matuteiglesias/journal/content/Dev/2025-02-17_Optimized_Email_Metadata_Extraction_Pipeline.md

 ### Key Activities
 - Developed a modular [[Python]] pipeline for extracting, analyzing, and storing email metadata from an MBOX file.
 - Conducted graph analysis and generated insights from the extracted data.
-- Documented the process and outlined next steps for further analysis and [[automation]].
+- Documented the process and outlined next steps for further analysis and automation.

 ### Achievements
 - Successfully optimized the email metadata extraction process.